jewettaij/superpose3d/README.md

 Superpose3D() takes two lists (or numpy arrays) of xyz coordinates (*of the same length*, **N**) representing two ordered sets of points ("clouds", **X** and **x**).
-Treating them as rigid objects, "Superpose3D()" attempts to superimpose them using **rotations**, **translations**, and (optionally) **scale** transformations in order to minimize the root-mean-squared-distance (RMSD)
+Treating them as rigid objects, "Superpose3D()" superimposes them using **rotations**, **translations**, and (optionally) **scale** transformations in order to minimize the root-mean-squared-distance (RMSD)